konantian/NotableNotebooks/notes/Quiz Review.md

   6. When we organize sequences into trees, some sequences might not share any nodes.
   :x: : **Since any two sequences shares at least one node(the root node)**
   7. In the DAG model, two sequences can start differently but merge later.
-  :white_check_mark: : **Two sequences can start differently but merge later if they reach equivalent states later**
+  :white_check_mark:**Two sequences can start differently but merge later if they reach equivalent states later**
   8. In the tree model, two sequences can start differently but merge later.
   :x: : **For any equivalent states in tree, they have unique path from root to it, they cannot merge together**
 #### optimization(Lecture 6)